zendesk/sell-custom-objects-invoices-app/README.md

 })
 ```

-# @zendesk/zaf-app-utils-for-sell
+# @zendesk/sell-zaf-app-toolbox

-@zendesk/zaf-app-utils-for-sell package delivers a bunch of useful methods, hooks and components that help you build React apps integrated with Zendesk Sell quicker and with less effort.
+@zendesk/sell-zaf-app-toolbox package delivers a bunch of useful methods, hooks and components that help you build React apps integrated with Zendesk Sell quicker and with less effort.
 They use Zendesk's App Framework Client under the hood.
-To find out more visit the [repository](https://github.com/zendesk/zaf-app-utils-for-sell).
+To find out more visit the [repository](https://github.com/zendesk/sell-zaf-app-toolbox).

 ## Testing an app locally

-1. Use your command-line interface to navigate to the folder containing the app you want to test.
+1. Use your command-line interface navigate to the folder containing the app you want to test.

 2. Install dependencies if necessary: